Parth0124/quantiota/Readme.md

    - Introduced two sets of trainable weights \( w_1 \) and \( G_1 \), where each weight update is governed by the entropy gradient.

 4. **Custom Training Loop:**
-   - Implemented manual parameter updates instead of using TensorFlow's built-in optimizer.
+   - Implemented manual parameter updates instead of using TensorFlow's built-in Adam optimizer.

 ---